KrbAlmryde/cs474-Hw3/README.md

 # CS 474: HW3

 Written by Kyle Almryde
+#NOTE WELL
+I did this project by myself because all my group members quit the class :-(

+Former group member: Brent Campbell(No hard feelings, bro!)

 #### Preamble

-This README documents the installation and usage for the cs474 HW3 tasked with using the [Akka](https://akka.io), [SciTools](https://scitools.com)
+This README documents the installation and usage for the cs474 HW3 tasked with using the [Akka](https://akka.io) and Scala (among others) to do cool stuff.
+Read on!
-Understand API, [GitHub Developer API](https://developer.github.com/), and [jGraphT](https://github.com/jgrapht/jgrapht) to extract repositories of a user defined language and using the listed APIs extract information about a repositories commit history and make general reccommendations

 ### What is this repository for? ###

-* Using the [Scala language](http://www.scala-lang.org/) and Akka Actor system, this application
+* Using the [Scala language](http://www.scala-lang.org/), [Akka](https://akka.io) Actor system, [SciTools](https://scitools.com)
+Understand API, [GitHub Developer API](https://developer.github.com/), and [jGraphT](https://github.com/jgrapht/jgrapht), this application  extracts repositories of a user defined language and generates a recommendations to the user in regards to which modules should be tested based on commit history.
+It generates an Understand Database and subsequent dependency graph

 ### Libraries